The positive health benefits of Green Tea Extract have been reported for many years.

 “These studies advance the notion that a nutraceutical like EGCG can and should be studied as cancer preventives,” says Neil Kay, M.D., a hematology researcher whose laboratory first tested the green tea extract in leukemic blood cells from CLL patients.
 “Using nontoxic chemicals to push back cancer growth to delay the need for toxic therapies is a worthy goal in oncology research — particularly for forms of cancer initially managed by observation such as CLL.”

-Two studies on green tea extract and prostate cancer– Asian cultures have promoted the many health benefits of green tea for thousands of years.
-In the last decade, hundreds of studies now confirm that you should be drinking a few cups of green tea every day.
-And two recent studies show that it provides particularly powerful prostate protection.
+Two studies on green tea extract for prostate cancer– Asian cultures have promoted the many health benefits of green tea for thousands of years.
+In the last decade, hundreds of studies confirm that one can benefit from drinking a few cups of green tea every day.
+Two recent studies demonstrate that it provides powerful prostate protection.